LubinKerhuel/hugo/content/post/parrot-disco-motor-replacement/index.md

 numbered="false"
 >}}

-The original DISCO motor (PF070253) is difficult to find and out-priced.
+The original DISCO motor (PF070253, 1280KV) is difficult to find and out-priced.
 The SURPASS Hobby C2826 (C2208) - 1350KV have similar shape and electrical characteristics.
 It is compatible  with the Parrot stock foldable propeller and DISCO wing motor mount.
 The motor reference is unclear as the motor size correspond to a "2208" but the motor is stamped (and sold) with reference C2826.
 Box of the SURPASS Hobby motor mention is "C2826 (2208) - 1350KV".

 With this motor upgrade, the DISCO Flying wing is flying as with the original motor.
-Motor run, CHUCK controller control motor speed as if it was the original one.
+The Parrot CHUCK controller handle motor speed as if it was the original one.
 Power consumption seems similar than the one with the original motor.
-It has been tested with the original stock propeller.
+It has been tested with the original DISCO propeller.

 I get a propeller replacement candidate in case the original did not fit the motor: the GEMFAN 8040 which fit that motor and has the same size as the stock propeller (Not tested).